-Sunday mornings she arrives at the park long before the sun rises, and with beads in hand she walks the circular track praying.
+Long before the sun rises she arrives at the park.
+With beads in hand she walks the circular track praying.
 By the time the sun has reached the horizon she is gone.
 But not this morning.
 This morning she sits on the bench facing the bay.

 Beads of sweat cover her serene face.
 The heat turning her first pink then red as she sits motionless.
 Her hands, clasped around her prayer-beads, sit on her lap.
 Her light blue pashmina folded over the back of the bench gets lifted by the breeze and is lying on the dew-covered grass.
 Perfect!